 Ramsey Ali, Corporate Secretary and General Counsel, Slate Asset Management L.P.
 Ramsey Ali has been Secretary and General Counsel of Slate since 2013.
-Prior to 2013, Mr. Ali was General Counsel of Forum Equity Partners, a leading Canadian infrastructure and real estate investment and development firm, where he managed the structuring, negotiation and arrangement of over C\$1.5 billion dollars in committed project financing and millions more in real estate construction and/or mortgage financing.
-Mr. Ali received a Bachelor of Commerce Degree from the University of Guelph, a Juris Doctor degree from the University of Toronto, Faculty of Law and is a member of the Law Society of Upper Canada and Canadian Bar Association.
+Prior to 2013, Mr. Ali was General Counsel of a leading Canadian infrastructure and real estate investment and development firm, where he managed the structuring, negotiation and arrangement of over C\$1.5 billion dollars in committed project financing and millions more in real estate construction and/or mortgage financing.
+Mr. Ali received a Bachelor of Commerce Degree from the University of Guelph, a Juris Doctor degree from the University of Toronto, Faculty of Law and is a member of the Law Society of Ontario and the Canadian Bar Association.